-Los Angeles Work Injury Lawyer
+California Work Injury Lawyer

 Every year, thousands of employees in California are injured at work and many of these accidents result in serious injuries or even death.
 Employees who sustain injuries while on the job are legally entitled to compensation.
 In the unfortunate situation of a death case, the family is entitled to compensation.

 If a third party, not the employer, was at fault for the injuries suffered by the victim, it may be possible to pursue that party for recovery in addition to the compensation offered by the employer.

 The law firm must possess the resources and knowledge of the law required to identify all potential injury claims.
-Otherwise, the injured worker may not receive the maximum compensation and benefits they are legally entitled.
+Otherwise, the injured worker may not receive the maximum compensation and benefits they are legally entitled to.

 However, there are some exceptions to this rule.
 For example, an employee may sue an employer for conduct that was intentional, such as asbestos cases, where the employer knew of the harmful effect but failed to take any action to remove the asbestos or warn their employees.

 Another example could include what is known as the “punch-press exception.”
-This law allows employees to pursue damages against their employer who have removed punch press safety guards in an effort to increase production.
+This law allows employees to pursue damages against their employer who have removed punch press safety guards to increase production.

-Most employers will carry workers' compensation insurance in order to give employees some type of mechanism for compensation for an injury or illness.
+Most employers will carry workers' compensation insurance to give employees some type of mechanism for compensation for an injury or illness.
 The employees are not required to prove fault to be eligible for benefits.

 Third-Party Work Accident Cases

-Contact a Work Accident Attorney Evaluate Legal Options
+Contact Us to Evaluate Legal Options

-This area of injury law requires specific expertise and the necessary experience to closely examine the facts and circumstances that caused the injury in order to property identify any possible third-party injury claims.
+This area of injury law requires specific expertise and the necessary experience to closely examine the facts and circumstances that caused the injury to the property to identify any possible third-party injury claims.

-Our firm specializes in handling on the job injuries resulting from work-related car accidents, negligence by a third-party contractor or vendor, defective tools, machinery or equipment.
+Our firm specializes in handling on-the-job injuries resulting from work-related car accidents, negligence by a third-party contractor or vendor, defective tools, machinery, or equipment.

 No Fee Unless We Win Guarantee